 Groundwater level data for mapping groundwater elevations in the Lower Shallow Aquifer Zone were obtained from GSA wells and the GeoTracker GAMA database.
-The data available for this zone are quite limited for Spring 2019 through Fall 2023 but more data are anticipated to be available in the future.
+The data available for this zone are quite limited for Spring 2019 through Fall 2024 but more data are anticipated to be available in the future.
 The groundwater elevation contours were only developed for areas where sufficient data were available in the southern portion of the EBP Subbasin (Figures 2-5 and 2-6).

 Overall, groundwater elevation contours are similar to those presented and described in the EBP Subbasin GSP, with groundwater elevations higher near the East Bay Hills and declining towards San Francisco Bay.
 As would be expected, the fall groundwater elevations are slightly lower than for spring.
-In general, groundwater elevations in 2023 are higher than in 2022.
-Slight differences in groundwater contour maps presented in this Annual Report for Spring and Fall 2023 compared to contour maps presented in the EBP Subbasin GSP are due primarily to different datasets that were available for a given year.
+In general, groundwater elevations in 2024 are stable and similar to those in 2023.
+Slight differences in groundwater contour maps presented in this Annual Report for Spring and Fall 2024 compared to contour maps presented in the EBP Subbasin GSP are due primarily to different datasets that were available for a given year.